Predict Performance and Optimize Fan Designs

 Calculate the aerodynamic forces and moments acting on the rotor to determine the torque for various flow rates and RPMs.

 Evaluate the static and total fan efficiency for an existing design at different flow rates to determine the peak operating condition.
-Analyze the designs and based on the results, make improvements for increasing efficiency and costs saving.
+Analyze the designs and based on the results, make improvements in increasing efficiency and costs saving.
 With this white paper, discover how to use CFD to improve energy efficiency of fans for air handling units.

 Determine the net torque on the rotor due to aerodynamic forces for a range of operating revolutions per minute (RPMs).